itaych/MEM_debug/README.md

 # MEM_debug - A Quick and Easy Memory Debugger
 ## Welcome to MEM_debug
 MEM_debug is a simple, effective and easy to use heap corruption and memory leak detector.
-By dropping a single source file into your project you will immediately be able to catch out of bounds writes, double or invalid frees, and information on allocated memory that wasn’t freed.
-If you suspect a memory corruption bug, a simple API allows you to perform more specific checks during runtime to pinpoint its location.
-The impact on program performance is minimal.
+By dropping a single source file into your project you will instantly be able to catch out of bounds writes, double or invalid frees, and information on allocated memory that wasn’t freed.
+If you suspect a memory corruption bug or a leak, a simple API allows you to perform more specific checks during runtime to pinpoint their location.

-MEM_debug is not the answer to every problem.
-There are far more exhaustive solutions but each has its disadvantages: [Valgrind](http://valgrind.org/) is an excellent tool but slows down the program by an order of magnitude, making it unsuitable for real time systems or cases where a problem only appears after a long execution time.
-Other systems such as [Dmalloc](http://dmalloc.com/) are certainly more featured but are often complicated to use.
+A major advantage to MEM_debug is that, as opposed to most other solutions, there is no need to recompile any of your existing code to enable it; in fact, it will even work when linking against existing libraries.
+And, as opposed to [Valgrind](http://valgrind.org/) the impact on performance is minimal to negligible.
 ## Platforms
 MEM_debug has been tested on C and C++ projects compiled with GCC under Linux, targeting both Intel and ARM processors.
 I’m not sure about other platforms and compilers but glibc is a minimum requirement due to the method used to intercept heap management calls.
 I’ve had no luck with MacOS or MinGW.